Chest Dip

 Endurance: 2–3 sets of 12–15 reps

-Forward lean + wider grip = chest dips.
+Forward lean + slightly wider grip = chest dips.

-Upright torso + narrow grip = tricep dips.
+Make sure your knees are slightly bent: Upright torso + narrower grip = tricep dips.

-Yes — a dip belt, dumbbell, or weight plate increases overload for stronger progression.
+Yes — a dip belt, dumbbell, or weight plate increases resistance for progression.

 Stop immediately, review form, and reduce load.
 Persistent pain means you should see a physio.